fortuinlab/pacbb/README.md

 dnn_to_probnn(model, prior, prior_reference)
 ```

-Distributions creation and model conversion are explained in details in the arXive paper.
+Distribution creation and model conversion are explained in detail in the PDF above.

 ## Experiments